surelle-ha/Aegisr/README.md

 - Outliers in measurements are expected; record them in the notes column if significant.
 - Include environment details if testing conditions change (CPU, memory, OS version, etc.).
 - Consider adding visualizations in the future to track trends.
+- This document serves as a historical record of Aegisr's performance evolution.